 NPM_RELEASE_TOKEN,VSCE_PAT, andOVSX_PAT.Malicious publication — on February 17, 2026, an unknown actor published

 [email protected]to npm with apostinstallscript that installed the OpenClaw AI agent globally.
-The unauthorized version was live for eight hours before being deprecated.
+The unauthorized version reached an estimated 4,000 developer machines during the eight-hour window before being deprecated.

 As security researcher Yuval Zacharia observed: